hoshino06/hoshino06.github.io/content/publications.ja.md

 ### 国際会議録

+1. K. Shigematsu, H. Hoshino, E. Furutani, Iterative linear quadratic regulator using variational equation: a case study with swing-up control of inverted pendulum, Proceedings of the 2023 International Symposium on Nonlinear Theory and its Applications (NOLTA2023), Catania, Italy, September 26–29 (2023) (accepted).

+1. H. Hoshino, An approach to integrated design of physical structure and controller based on Galerkin approximations of Hamilton-Jacobi equation, Proceedings of the 2023 International Symposium on Nonlinear Theory and its Applications (NOLTA2023), Catania, Italy, September 26–29 (2023) (accepted).

 1. H. Hoshino, E. Furutani, Tuning of hypnosis controller based on FRIT for Wiener systems with dead time, Proceedings of the 22nd World Congress of the International Federation of Automatic Control (IFAC2023), Yokohama, July 9-14, Japan (2023) (accepted).

-1. H. Hoshino, Screening curve method for optimal sizing of photovoltaic and battery storage systems for a household, the 2022 International Symposium on Nonlinear Theory and its Applications (NOLTA2022),  pp.462-465, Online, December 12-15 (2022). [[IEICE](10.34385/proc.71.C2L-D-04)]
+1. H. Hoshino, Screening curve method for optimal sizing of photovoltaic and battery storage systems for a household, Proceedings the 2022 International Symposium on Nonlinear Theory and its Applications (NOLTA2022),  pp.462-465, Online, December 12-15 (2022). [[IEICE](10.34385/proc.71.C2L-D-04)]

 1. Y. Irie, H. Hoshino, K. Furusawa, K. Okada, E. Furutani, Profitability analysis of photovoltaics and battery storages using screening curve method: A study on the interaction between PV/battery share and prices of electricity spot market, Proceedings of the CIGRE 2022 Kyoto Symposium, C000108, Kyoto, April 5-8 (2022).